Outfled/MicrophoneMuteHandler/README.md

 # MicrophoneMuteHandler
-Dll Used in https://github.com/Outfled/WindowsMicrophoneMute for Controlling Microphone
+Dll Used in https://github.com/Outfled/OutfledMicrophoneMute for Controlling Microphone

+EndpointVolume API
 Windows 10/11

 Created by Outfled